qhungbui7/schoolMarket/readme.md

 7. Create page : contact to developer/admin
 8. Create page : about developer
 9. Make alert in somewhere possible
-10. Write FAQs, Terms and Policy :
+10. Write FAQs, Terms and Policy, Usage for admin :
     Content :
         FAQS :
             Usage for user